Considerations of Doing Business with the DoD

 #2: Before you sign a contract or agreement, make sure that the pre-contract IP to which you asserted rights is included in the contract or agreement, often in an attachment.

 #3: Don’t asserts rights to software you’ve purchased commercially, such as Microsoft Excel.
-You might create a spreadsheet in Microsoft Excel that you assert rights to because it includes a formula you plan to use during the course of the contract, but you wouldn’t claim Microsoft Excel or any of Microsoft Office that you use in your daily operations because you didn’t develop Microsoft Office.
+You might create a spreadsheet in Microsoft Excel that you assert rights to because it includes a formula you plan to use during the course of the contract, but you wouldn’t claim Microsoft Excel or any of Microsoft Office products that you use in your daily operations because you didn’t develop Microsoft Office.

 Reports and White Papers